VTDA-Group/extrabol/docs/README.md

 ```
 Time(MJD)   Apparent Magnitude   Error(in magnitudes)   Filter SVO ID   Type of magnitude (AB or Vega)
 ```
+Any white space can be used as the column delimiter.
+NaNs, non-detections, and data points with no error bars should not be included.
-An example input file can be found under extrabol/example
+An example input file can be found under extrabol/example.

 # Example input